Imagine taking a bite of perfectly smoked brisket, the flavors exploding in your mouth. But what’s the secret to achieving that mouthwatering taste?

 ‘‘Leaving unused pellets in the hopper can lead them to rot.
 They are exposed to the elements of your outdoor environment.
 Always empty your hopper after each cook and store any leftover pellets in a secure, sealed container.
 This way, your pellets are less likely to go stale or create jams with the auger.’

-The above quote shows a little bit of a difference in the two pieces of advice.
+The above quote shows a little bit of a difference between the two pieces of advice.
 Pit Boss recommends emptying the hopper after each cook.

 Do You Keep Your Pellets In The Hopper Between Uses?